Alzubi-Omar/Dice-Roll-Game/README.md

 Player holds score --> Add current score to toal score --> score >= 100 ?
 (No) : Switch Player (Yes) : Current PLauer Wins!!

-Player resets game --> Set all scores to 0 --> Set player 1 as starting player
+Player resets game --> Set all scores to 0 --> Set player 1 as the starting player